 The COVID-19 pandemic has drastically affected the way educators across the world instruct, support, encourage, and relate to their students.
 We know this will continue until at least the end of the school year, and plans are being discussed for online learning through the summer and start of the fall in many communities across the nation.
 Recently, I shared three major student issues that have arisen since the middle of March: the lack of access to counselor and mentoring, increased isolation, and a potential rise in cyberbullying.
 To follow that up, Justin detailed specific suggestions for how families can manage increased screen time during this unprecedented time.

-Today, I want to share how some school communities across the United States have embraced social media to stay in touch with their members.
+Today, I want to share how some school communities across the United States have embraced social media to stay in touch with their members and increase student engagement.
 In this way, the school/community climate is still being positively impacted, youth feel like they are being remembered and celebrated, and everyone can stay connected in meaningful ways with each other.
 Justin and I encourage educators to consider these ideas if you haven’t already.
-I think we can agree that it’s worth the investment since it will contribute to higher morale, belongingness, civility, kindness, and so many more of the other goals we strive to achieve.
+I think we can agree that it’s worth the investment since it will contribute to higher student engagement, morale, belongingness, civility, kindness, and so many more of the other goals we strive to achieve.

 I am loving the #CoronaCant campaign at Boca Raton Community High School in Boca Raton, Florida.
 Helmed by teacher Jordan Hernandez (who founded We Dine Together) and class of 2019 graduate Luke Lynch, both educators and students have been creating a lot of inspiring content that conveys how the coronavirus can’t keep them from doing the things that are important to them.
 “Corona can’t keep me from being happy!”
 “Corona can’t keep me from staying in shape!”
 “Corona can’t keep me from becoming the best person I can be!”
 Check out this great video, and search for #CoronaCant on any social media platform to see what I’m talking about.